 The Time limit for submission of the appeal

-The appeal can support ITAT even after the 60-day period if it is satisfied that there was sufficient cause for not filing an appeal within the time limit set without a doubt.
+ITAT may accept an appeal even after the 60-day period if it finds a valid reason for the delay.
+The appellant must prove that a sufficient cause existed for not filing the appeal within the prescribed time limit.

 Documents to file an appeal before Income Tax Appellate Tribunal